-The next Poetry Jam at Waddington Street Centre is on Thursday 2nd Nov 2017 - guests are Harry Gallagher, Julie Egdell and Richard Atkinson plus lively open floor readings / performances.
+The next Poetry Jam at Waddington Street Centre is on Thursday 1st March 2018 - guests are Jane Burn, Tony Gadd and Lorraine Weightman plus lively open floor readings / performances.
 Get on down to Waddy - jamming good poetry in Durham City since 2009.

 Steve is currently assembling a twenty-six year retrospective of poems and prose pieces.
 Although some of the work has appeared in magazines, it has never been previously collected in book form.
 "ANOMALIES 1989-2014" will be a 240-280 approx page handmade hardback, featuring reproductions of magazine pages alongside essays, poems and journal entries.
 This volume won’t be 'published' in the conventional sense, as no two books will be exactly the same.
 Contents will vary slightly depending on the intended recipient.
-Steve will be concentrating on this deluxe project until the end of 2017.
+Steve will be concentrating on this deluxe project until spring 2018.

 Steve Urwin is performing a fifteen minute set at The Stanza at Beldons in North Shields on Thursday 18th August 2016.

 He will then perform a forty-five minute afternoon set at Never Mind the Ramones 3 in Gateshead at Caedmon Hall on Saturday 20th August.

 Steve is proud to announce that Talking Pen will be a seller at Festival of the Zine 2016 in Newcastle on Saturday 28th May.
 There'll be one or two new titles on sale.
 And plenty of great DIY presses with stalls and workshops throughout the afternoon.

 For a list of useful spoken word / venue links visit Steve's gig Archive